 Members can earn a one-time credit of 20% of a new member’s dues when recruiting a new member into the organization.
 The credit can be applied towards dues, sponsorship packages or registration at events.
-New members will receive prorated dues if joining mid-fiscal year.
+New members will receive prorated dues if they join mid-fiscal year.

 Any person, firm, or corporation actively engaged in any business related to the purpose of this entity, maintaining high standards of business ethics, and agreeing to support and comply with the Bylaws of this Association, may become a member.